department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Design and Research/2024-07-Research Initiative-One-Prefill/Prefill Research Study Convo Guide 08_19_24.md

 > [If the participant has already done the Green task, tell them]

-We are using the same address already provided in the earlier task, so once we get to that part of the test you can put in the same updated address as before.
+We are using the same address already provided in the earlier task, so once we get to that part of the test I'll provide the same number as before.

 > [If the participant has not yet done the Green task, tell them]

 Great.
-We will paste the new address you will use into the chat, but you won’t need to enter it until later in the task.
-The new address you will use is:

-**345 Mailing Address St.
-Fulton, NY 97063**
+When it comes time to enter the address I'll give it to you.

-With that information, go ahead and click on the ‘Yellow Task’ button and tell us how you would start the task.
+So, go ahead and click on the ‘Yellow Task’ button to find out how you would start the task.

 > [Participant clicks on ‘Yellow task’ to start]